lnapoli87/HOL2/hands-on-lab.md

 }
     ```

+09. Add the import sentence to the **ProjectClient** class

+    ```
+    #import "ProjectClient.h"
+    ```

-09. Build and Run the app, and check everything is ok.
+10. Build and Run the app, and check everything is ok.
 Now you can see the references from a project

     ![](img/fig.19.png)